Finding skin cancer early

 • a growth or area that is itchy, irritated or sore

-• rough or scaly red patches
+• rough or scaly red or dark patches

 • small, smooth and shiny lumps that are pearly white, pink or red

-• pale white or yellow flat areas that look like scars
+• white or pale yellow flat areas that look like scars

 What to do if you find a change on your skin

 Tell your doctor as soon as possible if you notice any changes to your skin.
 Your doctor will do a skin exam to check the specific area and look for any signs of skin cancer.
 You may be referred to a specialist, such as a dermatologist or plastic surgeon.
-You doctor may do a skin biopsy to check for cancer.

 Skin exams